blinkmobile/angular-bmp-foundation/README.md

 ## Installation

-Copy both `partial.html` and `module.js` to a directory within your project, or use `git submodule` to add this repository to your project.
+Copy `bmpFoundation.min.js` to a directory within your project.
+We're also in Bower under 'angular-bmp-foundation'.

-It is suggested that these files be accessible via `/js/components/angular-foundation/`.
-However, it ought to be possible to reuse these files with any directory scheme, provided Require.JS has the necessary path registration.

 Load this component in with Require.JS, then make your Angular.JS app depend on the module it exposes, like so: